Effects of Hurricane Wilma in Florida: Palm Beach County

 In Palm Beach County, more than 90% of Florida Power & Light customers were left without electricity.
 Most schools in the county had extensive roof and building damage, resulting in an estimated $35.7 million in damage.
 Also, power failure left schools closed for two weeks.
 The storm inflicted some degree of damage to more than 55,000 homes and 3,600 businesses.
 A total of 7.7 million cubic yards of debris was collected after the storm.
 Overall, Wilma left at least $2.9 billion in damage in Palm Beach County, with $1.6 billion to residential property, $1 billion to businesses, and over $300 million to municipal property.
 Unincorporated areas of the county suffered about $1.67 billion in damage.
-Additionally, there was $13 million in damage to parks and $32 million to trees, fences, lights, bleachers, ball fields, walking paths, and buildings at parks.
+Additionally, there was $13 million in damage to parks and $32 million to public infrastructure.
 A total of six fatalities were attributed to Hurricane Wilma in Palm Beach County.

 Belle Glade recorded the strongest wind gust in Florida, reaching 117 mph at the South Florida Water Management District office.
 Trees, tree limbs, and power lines were downed in the city.
 The storm destroyed marinas around Lake Okeechobee.
 Several boats, vehicles, and adjacent buildings were smashed.
 At least 53 vessels were beached.
-Glades General Hospital was damaged so severely that patients were evacuated.
+Damage to Glades General Hospital necessitated the evacuation of patients.
 The fire station was deroofed, forcing firefighters to relocate to Lakeshore Middle School.
 Throughout the city, 526 homes suffered damage, while 72 homes were demolished.
 Further north, the fishing industry in Pahokee was effectively destroyed after the newly built marina collapsed.
 The storm also wrecked 172 homes and impacted 487 others.
 Damage in Pahokee reached at least $41 million, with $1 million to municipal buildings and $40 million to homes.